CodeURJC-FW-2025-26/webapp10/README.md

 It is the static database that is loaded when the web page starts

 #### infiniteScroll.js
+It stores all the functions related to the infinite scrolling of the main page.

 #### reviews.js
+It is the document responsible for all functions related to the editing, creation, and deletion of reviews

 #### validationsCreateGame.js
+File responsible for the validations of creating and editing a game

 #### app.js
 It is the central hub that brings together the Express framework, necessary external modules, and custom routing logic before finally launching the web server.